zhangzq71/Arduino-FOC/docs/simplefoc_library/hardware/index.md

 Arduino <span class="simple">Simple<span class="foc">FOC</span>library</span> is made modular and will support most of the motor + sensor combinations out there, as well as many low-cost bldc driver boards.

-## Connection examples
+## Setup examples
-For more information how to connect the BLDC motor, driver, microcontroller and the sensor please check the [connection examples](connection_examples) page.
+For more information how to connect the BLDC motor, driver, microcontroller and the sensor please check the [setup examples](setup_examples) page.

 <a href="arduino_simplefoc_shield"><img src="extras/Images/foc_shield_v13.jpg" class="img200 img_third"> </a>
 <a href="arduino_l6234"> <img src="extras/Images/uno_l6234.jpg" class="img200 img_third"> </a>